-We're facing rapid and accelerating extinction of species through wildlife crime by organized transnational criminal networks.
+We're facing rapid and accelerating extinction of species through wildlife crime by organised transnational criminal networks.

 We are dedicated to a future in which wildlife crime doesn't exist because governments effectively enforce the law.